whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/space/astronomy-terms.md

 When the Moon or a planet passes directly in front of a more distant planet or star.
 A grazing occultation occurs if the background body is never completely hidden from the observer.

 **Opposition**
 When a planet or asteroid is opposite the Sun in the sky.
-At such times the object is visible all night — rising at sunset and setting at sunrise.
+At such times the object is visible all night—rising at sunset and setting at sunrise.

 ___